The Short Answer? Yes. The Better Answer? Here’s Why.

 -

-Hold an edge for a long time
+Holds an edge for long periods

 -

-Resistant to abrasion, wear, and heavy use
+Resistant to abrasion and wear

 -

-Minimal in maintenance
+Low in maintenance

 Who Benefits Most from Tungsten Carbide Knives?

-Best fit users include:
+Best-fit users include:

 -